 Months of entry

-The Cardiovascular Science MRes provided you with an in-depth knowledge of the field and allows you to gain practical experience working as part of leading research groups in the Centre for Cardiovascular Sciences.
-You will investigate molecular, physiological and pathological processes underlying cardiovascular homeostasis in health and disease.
+Providing you with an in-depth knowledge of the field and allowing you to gain practical experience working as part of leading research groups in the Centre for Cardiovascular Sciences you will investigate molecular, physiological and pathological processes underlying cardiovascular homeostasis in health and disease.

 The programme consists of compulsory taught and research elements.
 The taught aspects include training in key research skills including scientific writing, critical analysis of literature, presentation skills and a research toolkit module covering key experimental techniques.
 You will also study a specific module on cardiovascular science to ensure that you have a basic grounding of all aspects of the field and to introduce the topics and research questions on which your project will be based.